k8s-at-spiti/docs/docs/our-helm-charts/development/creating-a-new-chart.md

 ## Testing

-When testing locally, make sure you update the dependencies with from the chart
+When testing locally, make sure you update the dependencies from within the chart
 directory:

 ```bash